foundersandcoders/ws-pure-functions-easy-testing/README.md

 ## Examples stolen from FAC10

-If you are a member of FAC10 (the intended audience of this workshop) you might recognise some of this code.
-Please don't be offended!
-You're all writing much better code than I was in your position.

 ### example 1 - let's be declarative, let's get functional

 In this example we create the empty array `soundObjects`.
 We then mutate it.
 Because this code isn't broken out into functions, and relies on global variables, it's very hard to test.